elwayman02/ember-scroll-modifiers/tests/dummy/app/templates/docs/did-intersect.md

 ## When you should use this modifier

+You should use this modifier whenever you need to monitor if an element is intersecting another element or the viewport itself.
+It might be useful for implementing features like showing/hiding sticky header, highlighting element(s) when intersected, and tracking.

 You **should not** use this modifier until you've exhausted all native solutions.
-Native solutions based on `html` and `css` should always be prioritized.
+Native solutions based on `html` and `css` should always be prioritized when reasonable.
 For example, a basic sticky header can be implemented using just `position: sticky` in your `css`.
-You should use this modifier whenever you need to monitor if an element is intersecting another element or the viewport itself.
-It might be useful for implementing features like showing/hiding sticky header, highlighting element(s) when intersected, and tracking.

 ## Basic Usage